codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

    caption="General configuration settings"
    max-width="70%"
    %}

+### Groups
+Optional.
+The group or groups to which to add the application.
+Application Groups is a new view for applications.
+It allows you to collate multiple applications based on criteria meaningful to your organization, such as environment, or any other relevant attribute, and get a comprehensive and aggregated overview of their timelines.

+Select an existing group, or create a new application group by typing a name and pressing Enters.

 ### Source
 The Git repository to be tracked for changes to the application's source code.